 - Pain and suffering

 Is Hiring a Bus Accident Lawyer Expensive?

-At Arnold & Itkin LLP, we work on something known as a contingency fee.
+At Arnold & Itkin, we work on something known as a contingency fee.
 Simply put, this means that we handle all expenses associated with a case and only collect a payment if we obtain results for a client.
 Working this way helps alleviate financial stress on clients so they can focus on what matters: recovery.
 It also helps make the services of our lawyers obtainable for people from all types of financial backgrounds.

 Who Is Liable After a Bus Accident?